maso-soup/maso-soup.github.io/README.md

 Senior security engineer at a major financial institution

-Quantitative cryptocurrency investor with macro and risk-based approach at 3eleven.io
+Quantitative, macro-focused cryptocurrency investor at 3eleven.io

-Student of Benjamin Cowen at ITC
+Student of Benjamin Cowen of ITC